Expressive Therapy: Creative Expression & Therapy For Mental Health

 - Painting and drawing

 Expressive therapy tends to focus on creation.
 The counselor usually guides and observes the creative process and then works with the person after the content has been created.
 Depending on the given creative process, this can happen in a variety of ways.
 They may ask the individual questions about what the content represents and why they chose certain shapes, sounds, or colors.
-They may also request for the person to tell a story about the content.
+They may also request for the person to talk and tell a story about the content and how it is connected with their life.

 How expressive therapies lead to mental health insights